yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 Before you can contribute, you must:

 * Create a GitHub account.
-* Sign the [Axway Contributor License Agreement (CLA)](https://cla.axway.com/) your GitHub account email.
+* Sign the [Axway Contributor License Agreement (CLA)](https://cla.axway.com/) using your GitHub account email.
 This is required just once and it should only take a few minutes.
 * Read this page in its entirety.
-* Familiarize yourself with the [Markdown guidelines](/docs/contribution_guidelines/writing_markdown/) and [best practices](/docs/contribution_guidelines/bestpracticedevdoc/).
+* Familiarize yourself with the [Markdown guidelines](/docs/contribution_guidelines/writing_markdown/) and [best practices for developer documentation](/docs/contribution_guidelines/bestpracticedevdoc/).

+{{< alert title="Caution" color="warning">}}
-In addition, you must keep in mind that all contributions to this project are public, which means that they are accessible to anyone on the Internet.
+All contributions to this project are public, which means that they are accessible to anyone on the Internet.
 This includes content in pull requests that are not yet merged or published.

 As a result, do not contribute any content containing:

 * Information not intended for a public audience, such as proprietary or confidential information.
 * Descriptions of security issues or vulnerabilities.
 Please report any security issues to [Axway Support](https://support.axway.com/) and not as a public GitHub issue.
 * Sensitive information such as user names, passwords, keys, and so on.
+{{< /alert >}}

 ## Different ways you can contribute